-If an Elementary or Middle School has fewer than 20 students on which to base an indicator, then the points associated with the rating it cannot receive will be reassigned equally to Academic Achievement and to Student Progress.
-If a High School has fewer than 20 students on which to base an indicator, then the points associated with the rating it cannot receive will be reassigned equally to Academic Achievement and to Graduation Rate.
+If an Elementary or Middle School has fewer than 20 students on which to base an indicator, then the points associated with the rating it cannot receive will be reassigned equally to the Academic Achievement and Student Progress indicators.
+If a High School has fewer than 20 students on which to base an indicator, then the points associated with the rating it cannot receive will be reassigned equally to the Academic Achievement and Graduation Rate indicators.